Eboracum: Military

 From its foundation the Roman fort of Eboracum was aligned on a north-east/south-east bearing on the north bank of the River Ouse.
 It measured 1,600 × 1,360 pedes monetales (474 × 403 m) and covered an area of 50 acre.
-The standard suit of streets running through the castra is assumed, although some evidence exists for the via praetoria, via decumana and via sagularis.
+The standard layout of streets running through the castra is assumed, although some evidence exists for the via praetoria, via decumana and via sagularis.
 Much of the modern understanding of the fortress defences has come from extensive excavations undertaken by L. P. Wenham.

 The layout of the fortress also followed the standard for a legionary fortress, with wooden buildings inside a square defensive boundary.
 These defences, originally consisting of turf ramparts on a green wood foundation, were built by the Ninth Legion between 71 and 74 AD.
 Later these were replaced by a clay mound with a turf front on a new oak foundation, and eventually, wooden battlements were added, which were then replaced by limestone walls and towers.
 The original wooden camp was refurbished by Agricola in 81, before being completely rebuilt in stone between 107 and 108.
 The fortress was garrisoned soon afterwards by the Sixth Legion, possibly as soon as 118.

 Multiple phases of restructuring and rebuilding within the fortress are recorded.
 Rebuilding in stone began in the early second century AD under Trajan, but may have taken as long as the start of the reign of Septimius Severus to be completed; a period of over 100 years.
 Estimates suggest that over 48,000 m3 of stone were required, largely consisting of Magnesian Limestone from the quarries near the Roman settlement of Calcaria (Tadcaster).